 It’s the perfect accompaniment to so many different kinds of meals, whether it be as a snack or a dinner.
 It can be salty, or creamy, and it’s downright delicious.

-Despite its popularity, not many people seem to know how to cold smoke salmon.
-The good news though is that the process of cold smoking it is actually incredibly easy, and it’s something that I think a lot more people should know how to do.
+Despite its popularity, few people seem to know how to smoke it.
+The good news though is that the process of cold smoking is actually incredibly easy, and it’s something that I think a lot more people should know how to do.

 I think perhaps some people’s anxiety over smoked salmon is that they’re handling raw fish.
 Luckily, the process of cold smoking makes it completely safe.
 Cold smoking is essentially a form of curing that allows all the proteins in the salmon to reconstruct, making it safe to eat (source).

 Cold smoking salmon can easily be broken down into a few easy stages: Scaling, deboning and cutting.
 It’s then brined and cured, before smoking at a low temperature of 80°F for approximately 5 hours.

 The process can take a long time, but the results are more than worth it.
 Here’s how to do it.